AlemayehuB/lin_prad/README.md

 * If the file has a **carlo** file type then there is also **Current Projection**, **Predicted Counts/Bin**, and **Noise** for both Counts/Bin and fluence contrast plot.

-## Documentation

-Full Documentation can be found here